-Fun Fact: Codornices is the Spanish word for quails and is properly pronounced “coh-door-nee-sus”, though many locals say “core-duh-nee-sus.”
+Codornices is the Spanish word for quails and is pronounced “coh-door-nee-sus”, though many locals say “core-duh-nee-sus.”

-For more information about Codornices Creek visit the following sites:
+For more information about Codornices Creek visit the Friends of Five Creeks website.

 Village Creek flows east-to-west through the northern end of University Village, Albany.
 Historically, it formed the downstream reach of Marin Creek, which was culverted almost entirely along its length in the early 20th century.
 Now it is mostly a seasonal creek that carries only stormwater flows.